Digital Estate Planning: Who Inherits Your Online Accounts?

 - Prepare instructions: You should review your estate planning documents at least once a year, to ensure your directions are up-to-date.
 You can include a clause in your Will that states how you would like your digital assets handled – be sure to consult with a legal professional about the legal requirements and rights for your place of residence.
 If you are not comfortable disclosing your master password to your trustee now, you can include it (or instructions on where to find it) with your estate planning documents, or in a clause in the Will itself.

 The conversation of digital estate planning can be stressful and uncomfortable.
 But it is a conversation worth having, especially in order to relieve your loved ones of the stress and difficulties of managing an estate without a clear plan.
-Your lawyer, accountant and financial advisor can all assist you with the process – and you might even surprise them with your newfound knowledge of the increasingly important issue of digital estate planning!
+Your lawyer, accountant and financial adviser can all assist you with the process – and you might even surprise them with your newfound knowledge of the increasingly important issue of digital estate planning!

 October 15, 2015 / By: Leah